Edwin Lutyens

 Sir Edwin Landseer Lutyens OM KCIE PRA FRIBA (/ˈlʌtjənz/ LUT-yənz; 29 March 1869 – 1 January 1944) was an English architect known for imaginatively adapting traditional architectural styles to the requirements of his era.
 He designed many English country houses, war memorials and public buildings.
 In his biography, the writer Christopher Hussey wrote, "In his lifetime (Lutyens) was widely held to be our greatest architect since Wren if not, as many maintained, his superior".
 The architectural historian Gavin Stamp described him as "surely the greatest British architect of the twentieth (or of any other) century".

-Lutyens played an instrumental role in designing and building New Delhi, which would later on serve as the seat of the Government of India.
-In recognition of his contribution, New Delhi is also known as "Lutyens' Delhi".
-In collaboration with Sir Herbert Baker, he was also the main architect of several monuments in New Delhi such as the India Gate; he also designed Viceroy's House, which is now known as the Rashtrapati Bhavan.
+Lutyens played an instrumental role in the construction of New Delhi, which would later on serve as the seat of the Government of India.
+In recognition of his contribution, a part of New Delhi is known as "Lutyens' Delhi".
+In collaboration with Sir Herbert Baker, he was also the main architect of several monuments in New Delhi such as the India Gate; he also designed the Viceroy's House, which is now known as the Rashtrapati Bhavan.

 Many of his works were inspired by Indian architecture.
 He was elected Master of the Art Workers' Guild in 1933.

 Early life

 Lutyens was born in Kensington, London, the tenth of thirteen children of Mary Theresa Gallwey (1832/33–1906) from Killarney, Ireland, and Captain Charles Augustus Henry Lutyens (1829–1915), a soldier and painter.
 His sister, Mary Constance Elphinstone Lutyens (1868–1951), wrote novels under her married name of Mrs George Wemyss.
 He grew up in Thursley, Surrey.
 He was named after a friend of his father, the painter and sculptor Edwin Henry Landseer.

+Lutyens suffered from rheumatic fever during his childhood and hence missed formal school education.He had special liking for drawing and mathematics, and said to have devised a novel method of drawing what he saw: he would carry a small pane of clear glass, a penknife and pieces of soap; he would look through the glass at some building and trace the outline of the portions he saw using the sharp edge of a soap piece!.

-Lutyens studied architecture at South Kensington School of Art, London, from 1885 to 1887.
+He studied architecture at South Kensington School of Art(now the Royal College of Art, London), from 1885 to 1887.
 After college he joined the Ernest George and Harold Peto architectural practice.
 It was here that he first met Sir Herbert Baker.
 For many years he worked from offices at 29 Bloomsbury Square, London.